wh1le/finite/README.md

 # Finite

 Finite is a NixOS configuration that ships Pi-hole + Unbound as a tiny fortress for your network.
-Drop it onto a Raspberry Pi and you get ad-blocking, DNS privacy, and smug self-hosting satisfaction with almost no effort.
+Drop it onto a Raspberry Pi and you get ad-blocking, DNS privacy, and self-hosting satisfaction with almost no effort.

 _Why_